Vaishnav-Sabari-Girish/arduino-cli-interactive/README.md

 - [x] Serial Monitor.
 (Expected in V1.0.3 or V1.0.4).
 - [ ] TL;DR to make it easier to use `aci` (Expected in future releases)
 - [ ] Create a release fo Nushell and Fish (Expected in the future)
+- [x] No need to install the dependacies seperately. `aci` does it for you.

 ---